Duration: 1 year (August 1–July 31)

-Our Sports Medicine fellowship parallels the Hospital for Special Surgery’s mission of patient care, education and research.
+Our Sports Medicine fellowship parallels the mission at Hospital for Special Surgery of patient care, education, and research.

 The Sports Medicine fellowship program is accredited by ACGME for seven positions per year.
-The next available positions are for the 2019–2020 academic year.
+The next available positions are for the 2025–2026 academic year.
 The program will fill all seven ACGME-accredited positions via the San Francisco Matching Program (SF Match).
-To register for the SF Match and apply to our program, please visit https://www.sfmatch.org/.
+Register for the SF Match and apply to our program.

 The Sports Medicine fellowship program at HSS accepts applications via the Central Application Service (CAS).
-Please register with SF Match and complete the CAS application.
+Register with SF Match and complete the CAS application.
 SFMP will then send the application to HSS electronically.

 Applications for the International Fellowship Program must be submitted via the SF Match.
 If you are interested in being considered for the international position, please send an email to firstname.lastname@example.org, in addition to submitting your application via the SF Match.